 In Estonia we have 4 seasons: spring, summer, autumn and winter.
 Summers are warm while winters are described as fairly severe with snow, hail and ice.
 Read more about the weather in Estonia here.
-While season wary widely there are a few things you should keep in mind when coming to tours in Estonia.
+While seasons wary widely there are a few things you should keep in mind when coming to tours in Estonia.
 Here’s a little overview of how to prepare yourself for a comfortable holiday.

 How to prepare for tours in Estonia?

 - For bog-walking tours in every season please wear comfortable somewhat waterproof boots.
+With Estonia’s Bogs and Sauna Tour we walk on a wooden trail but Bog-shoe Hiking Tour takes you to some really moist areas.

 Learn to ski in Tallinn